Watergate complex: Watergate buildings

+It is in the Foggy Bottom neighborhood, next to the Kennedy Center and the embassy of Saudi Arabia.
+The nearest Metro station, 0.4 miles (650 m) away, is Foggy Bottom–GWU station.

 The three Watergate Apartment buildings have a total of about 600 residential units.
-Notable occupants include: Alfred S. Bloomingdale, Anna Chennault, Bob and Elizabeth Dole (Watergate South), Plácido Domingo, Ruth Bader Ginsburg (Watergate South), Alan Greenspan, Monica Lewinsky (she stayed briefly at her mother's apartment in the complex), Senator Russell Long, Clare Boothe Luce (after 1983), Robert McNamara, John and Martha Mitchell, Paul O'Neill, Condoleezza Rice, Mstislav Rostropovich, Maurice Stans, Ben Stein, Herbert Stein, John Warner and Elizabeth Taylor (during their marriage), Caspar Weinberger, Charles Z. Wick, and Rose Mary Woods.
+Notable occupants over time have included: Alfred S. Bloomingdale, Arthur F. Burns, Anna Chennault, Bob and Elizabeth Dole (Watergate South), Plácido Domingo, Ruth Bader Ginsburg (Watergate South), Alan Greenspan, Monica Lewinsky (she stayed briefly at her mother's apartment in the complex), Senator Russell Long, Clare Boothe Luce (after 1983), Robert McNamara, John and Martha Mitchell, Paul O'Neill, Abraham Ribicoff, Condoleezza Rice, Mstislav Rostropovich, Maurice Stans, Ben Stein, Herbert Stein, John A. Volpe, John Warner and Elizabeth Taylor (during their marriage), Caspar Weinberger, Charles Z. Wick, and Rose Mary Woods.
 The Watergate's popularity among members of Congress and high-ranking executive branch political appointees has remained strong ever since the complex opened.
 So many members of the Nixon administration settled there that the Washington, D.C., press commented on it and nicknamed it the "Republican Bastille".
 The complex enjoyed a renaissance during the early 1980s and became known as the "White House West" due to the large number of Reagan administration officials living there.

+As early as 1970, when the complex was amid its heyday as one of the most glamorous residences in the city, residents and businesses complained of substandard construction, including a leaking roof and poor plumbing and wiring.

 The Watergate complex changed hands in the 1970s, and each building was sold off separately in the 1990s and 2000s (decade) (see below).
 Strict lease agreements, however, have kept the apartment buildings in residents' hands: In the Watergate South, for example, owners cannot rent their unit until a full year has passed, and no lease may last more than two years.
 In 1977, one of the Watergate's financiers (Nicholas Salgo) and Continental Illinois Properties bought SGI's stake in the development for $49 million.
 Two years later, Continental Illinois sold its interest to the National Coal Board Pension Fund in the U.K. Salgo did the same in 1986.
 The coal board pension fund put the Watergate complex up for sale in 1989, and estimated the complex's worth at between $70 million and $100 million.
 Several buildings were sold in the 1990s (for details, see below).
 The property was valued at $278 million in 1991.
 Efficiency units in that year sold for $95,000, while penthouse apartments went for $1 million or more.
 Various buildings were sold again in the early 2000s (decade).
 In 2005, all of the retail space in the complex was put up for sale.

 Little redevelopment of the site has occurred in the 40 years since the Watergate was first built.
 The complex still includes three luxury apartment buildings, the hotel/office building, and two office buildings.
 The entire development was listed on the National Register of Historic Places on October 21, 2005.